DOSull/Spatial-Analysis-and-Modelling/labs/week-04/00-assignment-1-ppa-in-spatstat.md

 Now you have a point pattern dataset to work with (`tb.pp`), you can perform point pattern analysis with it.

 ## Assignment deliverables
-The submission deadline is **6 April at 8:30AM**.
+The submission deadline is **4 May at 8:30AM**.
 A dropbox will be provided on Blackboard.
 You should assemble materials in a word processor (export images from *RStudio* to PNG format) and produce a PDF report.
 Include your name in the filename for ease of identification.
 You should not read to write more than about 500 words, although your report should include a number of figures.
 Note that quality of cartography is not an important aspect of this assignment.

 You need to do three things: